Why Houston Is So Prone To Devastating Floods

 The Houston metro area sits beside multiple waterways and sprawls out in every direction.
 This has long put the city at risk of a natural disaster.

-“Houston is situated in a low-lying coastal area with poorly draining soils and is subject to heavy rainfall events and storm surge events, which makes it very prone to flooding,” Sam Brody, a flood impact expert and urban planning professor at Texas A&M, told The Guardian in an eerily prescient article in June.
-“If you’re going to put 4 million people in this flood-vulnerable area in a way which involves ubiquitous application of impervious surfaces, you’re going to get flooding.”
+“Houston has basically just grown outwards,” Andrew Dessler, a climatologist and professor of atmospheric sciences at Texas A&M University, told HuffPost by phone on Sunday.
+“As Houston grows out, you’re paving over more and more space and you’re collecting rain over a larger area that’s just hitting cement.
+It’s got to go somewhere, so it gets concentrated where the elevation is low.”

-Houston has suffered more deaths and property loss from flooding than any other locality in the country since 1960, according to data that Brody collected.
+Houston has suffered more deaths and property loss from flooding than any other locality in the country since 1960, according to data Texas A&M collected.
 Worse yet, Texas ranks second only to Louisiana in dollars paid in flood claims, according to the American Society of Civil Engineers.
 Plus, the state does not require municipalities to enroll in the Federal Emergency Management Agency’s National Flood Insurance Program.

+The last major storm to hit Houston, 2008′s Hurricane Ike, came as what The Atlantic described as a wake-up call.
+But it failed to rouse urban planners ahead of the storm now ravaging the city.

+“Since Ike, people have known this is a looming problem, and they haven’t done anything about it,” Dessler said.
+“We’re doomed to repeat this every so many years, and it’s just going to keep getting worse because climate change is clearly exacerbating the impact.”

 Climate change is expected to amplify all of these factors as rising global temperatures give storm systems an extra push.
 That was evident during Texas’ 2015 floods, Michael Mann, a climate scientist and director of Penn State’s Earth System Science Center, told HuffPost at the time.

-Note: This story has been updated with comment from Andrew Dessler and Daniel Cohan.